 Make sure a general first aid kit is available at your group meeting place and accompanies Girl Scout members on any activity (including transportation to and from the activity).
 Please be aware that you may need to provide this kit if one is not available at your meeting place.
 You can purchase a Girl Scout first aid kit, you can buy a commercial kit, or you and the Girl Scouts can assemble a kit yourselves.
-The

-American Red Cross offers a list of potential items in its Anatomy of a First Aid Kit (note that the American Red Cross's suggested list includes aspirin, which you will not be at liberty to provide without direct parent or guardian permission).
+The American Red Cross offers a list of potential items in its Anatomy of a First Aid Kit (note that the American Red Cross's suggested list includes aspirin, which you will not be at liberty to provide without direct parent or guardian permission).
 You can also customize a kit to cover your specific needs by including flares, treatments for frostbite or snake bites, and the like.
+Want to get the troop involved?
+There's a First Aid badge for all but the Daisy program level.

-In addition to standard contents, all kits should contain GSMISTS and emergency telephone numbers (see pages 16-17).
-Girl Scout activity insurance forms, parent consent forms and health histories may also be included.
+In addition to standard contents, all kits should contain council and emergency telephone numbers (which you can get from your council contact).
+Girl Scout activity insurance forms, parent consent forms, and health histories may also be included.

-Overall, Health, Well Being and Inclusivity
+Overall Health, Well-Being, and Inclusivity

 Health History Form.
-Girl Scout councils require an annual health history form to be completed and signed by one parent/guardian for every Girl Scout and kept on file with the troop leader.
+An annual health history form must be completed and signed by one parent/guardian for every Girl Scout and kept on file with the troop leader.

-Follow GSMISTS guidelines to comply with this requirement.
+Follow council guidelines to comply with this requirement.
 The form should reflect any significant medical conditions, health issues, or allergies, and be updated each year.
-The form can also reflect any over the counter medication that a Girl Scout is not permitted to take, if there are any.
+The form can also reflect any over-the-counter medication that a Girl Scout is not permitted to take, if there are any.

 If parents send medication on trips or activities, it should be in its original labeled container and controlled and administered by one designated adult.
-Health history forms can be shared with the site, camp physician, or nurse ahead of time.
+Health history forms can be shared with the site camp physician or nurse ahead of time.

 Always keep a current and signed health history form for each Girl Scout member with you when traveling.
+Your council may require an updated mid-year health history for overnight trips.
 For physically demanding activities, such as water sports, horseback riding, or skiing, an additional current health history form may be obtained to make sure all adults are aware of any current medical conditions or special needs.
+Councils will retain all health history forms in accordance with state record retention requirements and laws.

 Health Exams and Health Exam Forms.
-GSMISTS also require a health exam for any activity that is four overnights or longer, which may include resident camp.
-Again, follow GSMISTS guidelines with respect to health exams.
+Some councils also require a health exam for any activity that is three overnights or longer, which may include sleepaway camp.
+Again, follow your council's guidelines with respect to health exams.
 In most cases, the health exam needs to have been completed within one year of the last date of the trip in order for Girl Scout members to participate.
-GSMISTS requires a current health exam for adult volunteers who participate in trips of four nights or more as well.
+Your council may require a current health exam for adult volunteers who participate in trips of three nights or more as well; be sure to ask your council about their health exam policy.
 A health exam can be given by a licensed physician, a nurse practitioner, a physician's assistant, or a registered nurse.
 The medical provider must sign the health exam form.

-For large events or trips longer in duration, such as resident camp or a weeklong trip to a ranch, the designated health professional at the trip location is responsible for collecting all health exam forms and health history forms for members and adults.
+For large events or trips longer in duration, such as sleepaway camp or a weeklong trip to a ranch, the designated health professional at the trip location is responsible for collecting all health exam forms and health history forms for members and adults.